bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 end
 ```

-This will enable Rails to recognize paths such as `/comments/new/preview` with GET, and route to the `preview` action of `CommentsController`.
+This will enable Quails to recognize paths such as `/comments/new/preview` with GET, and route to the `preview` action of `CommentsController`.
 It will also create the `preview_new_comment_url` and `preview_new_comment_path` route helpers.

 TIP: If you find yourself adding many extra actions to a resourceful route, it's time to stop and ask yourself whether you're disguising the presence of another resource.

 Non-Resourceful Routes
 ----------------------

-In addition to resource routing, Rails has powerful support for routing arbitrary URLs to actions.
+In addition to resource routing, Quails has powerful support for routing arbitrary URLs to actions.
 Here, you don't get groups of routes automatically generated by resourceful routing.
 Instead, you set up each route separately within your application.

 While you should usually use resourceful routing, there are still many places where the simpler routing is more appropriate.
 There's no need to try to shoehorn every last piece of your application into a resourceful framework if that's not a good fit.

-In particular, simple routing makes it very easy to map legacy URLs to new Rails actions.
+In particular, simple routing makes it very easy to map legacy URLs to new Quails actions.

 ### Bound Parameters

-When you set up a regular route, you supply a series of symbols that Rails maps to parts of an incoming HTTP request.
+When you set up a regular route, you supply a series of symbols that Quails maps to parts of an incoming HTTP request.
 For example, consider this route:

 ```ruby
 get 'photos(/:id)', to: :display